Home Learn What is Earnings Per Share? Learn its Meaning, Calculation, Types & Formula

 EPS provides insights into a company’s profitability.
 A positive and growing stock EPS may suggest a potential for dividends and overall financial health.

-Higher net income, share buybacks, and a reduction in the number of outstanding shares are factors increasing EPS.
+Higher net income, share buybacks, and a reduction in the weighted average shares outstanding are factors increasing EPS.
 Improved operational efficiency and increased profitability also contribute positively to earnings per share.

 When earnings per share are low or declining, a company is less inclined to share its profits with shareholders through dividends.
 As a result, such a company can be a risky investment.